 |Features||Metal Suspension Body, Fn key Media Shortcuts, N-key rollover, Low Profile ABS Keycaps, Multiple backlighting effects, supports Windows / Mac / Android / IOS|

-The RGB lighting and effects can be controlled on the fly using function (Fn) key or if you want advanced RGB lighting customization then you do it by using the Tesoro Gram software, which you can download it from its website.
+The RGB lighting and effects can be controlled on the fly using the function (Fn) key or if you want advanced RGB lighting customization then you do it by using the Tesoro Gram software, which you can download from its website.
 The keyboard also supports Macros and you can program the keys using the supported software.
 The USB cable that comes with it is braided and detachable.
-One thing that I don’t like much about this keyboard is that that the font used on this keyboard is a bit weird and hard to look at, and they should have gone with a clean and crisper font.
+One thing that I don’t like much about this keyboard is that the font used on this keyboard is a bit weird and hard to look at, and they should have gone with a clean and crisper font.
 The keyboard is officially compatible with Windows XP, Vista, 7, 8, 10.
-It is available in two colors; black or white, but to me the white one looks classier and more appealing.
+It is available in two colors; black and white, but to me, the white one looks classier and more appealing.

 |Tesoro Gram Spectrum Low Profile Mechanical Keyboard Specifications|

 |Features||6-Key / N-Key rollover Anti-Ghosting, 8 preset lighting modes, Macro, Detachable Braided USB Cable, Double-injection keycaps, Fully Programmable Keys, Compatible with Win XP, Vista, 7, 8, 10, 32bit ARM Cortex Processor|

 Some other options